 East Versus West in Massage

-Thai Massage and Western Massage differ greatly in more ways than their techniques.
+Thai Massage and Western Massage are quite different, and in more ways than in their techniques.
 In Western countries there is an ongoing effort to prove scientifically how and why massage is beneficial.

 Most of the massage therapy profession has accepted science as their unofficial regulator.
-Therapists feel compelled to demonstrate that their therapies hold up to the demands of science and comply with scientific standards.
+Therapists feel compelled to demonstrate that their therapies hold up to the demands of science, and that they comply with scientific standards.

 Wow – what a mouthful!
 If you think I am exaggerating, read some of the disclaimers on massage intake forms that you have to fill out before you receive a session.

 Massage therapists in the West go through great lengths to state that they do not fix, cure, diagnose, treat, prescribe, or improve any medical condition, and that only doctors can do such things.
 Gasp!
 I know, they have to do that so that they don’t get sued.

 Common sense to the rescue

 Let’s use some common sense here.
 Before the advent of medical science, people all over the world were treated with all kinds of therapies and remedies.
 Sometimes they worked and sometimes they did not.